User Guide

 fill=value fifo=1 |

 reset scan counters.
-If optional fill parameter is given, image buffer will be set to value, else kept unchanged.
-Optional fifo=1 resets fifo for scanners attached cameras. |
+If the optional fill parameter is given, the image buffer is set to value, else kept unchanged.
+Optional fifo=1 resets the fifo for the scanner’s attached cameras. |

 trig |